 This is the organisation that buys products from vendors, warehouses them and sells them on to resellers.
 The role of the distributor can be really important, as they often develop the skills and expertise to support the VAR and they manage a variety of products from a number of vendors so that the VAR only has one point of contact and can deliver an integrated suite of products and services.

-The value-added reseller (aka channel partner or reseller) takes the products from the manufacturer and sells them to the end user.
+The value-added reseller (aka channel partner or reseller) takes the products from the manufacturer or distributor and sells them to the end user.
 Unlike a regular reseller that just sells the product on (think of Tesco, selling Cadbury’s chocolates exactly as they come out of the Cadbury’s factory), the VAR adds extra features to the products before selling them on.
 For example, if a VAR was working with a start-up, they might sell Dell computers with a bundle of other services and products, such as installation and setting up an office network.
 That’s the value they add.

-The end users:
+The end users

 The businesses or people at the end of the distribution chain that actually use the product in the end.
 Note that even if the end users are consumers, the channel through which they are reached consists of a series of businesses, making channel communications a B2B PR discipline.